 Some students are intimidated to raise their hands and ask questions in front of a class.
 One of the benefits of tutoring services is that they can eliminate the stress of being the center of attention.
 Even the most reserved students feel comfortable asking a private tutor the questions they were afraid to ask in class.
 Being engaged and asking questions about class material shows personal investment and critical thinking that is vital to success in subjects such as math and science.

 Helps Students Become Independent Learners

 Schooling is designed to set students up for the next phase of life, either in education or future careers.
-The benefits of having a tutor go well beyond passing a class or understanding a specific topic.
-A tutor may help a student prepare for college entrance exams or to be better equipped to practice strong study habits in a university.
-Working with a tutor can help develop the study and time management skills the student will use at the next academic level and for job opportunities in the future.
+The benefits of tutoring go well beyond passing a class or understanding a specific topic.
+A tutor may help a student prepare for college entrance exams.
+There are benefits of tutoring in college as well.
+A college tutor can demonstrate effective study habits for university and the study skills needed for the next academic level.

 Does My Child Need a Tutor?